jeremyleonardo/insightface-api/README.md

 A simple <a href="https://github.com/deepinsight/insightface">deepinsight/insightface</a> implementation with <a href="https://github.com/tiangolo/fastapi">FastAPI</a> for face verification.

+## Possible Improvements
+- Use a proper db migration package such as alembic

 ## Available APIs

 It is recommended to test the available APIs from ``[GET] /docs``